smb13/voteforlunch/README.md

 Launch Voting Management Application
 ====================================

-**The application is a result of graduation assignment performing of Java Spring Developer Course (TopJava).
-The project uses some cutting age technologies like Spring Boot 2.x, Lombok, JPA, H2, Jackson, JUnit.
+**The application is a result of graduation assignment performing for Java Spring Developer Course (TopJava).
+The project uses some cutting edge technologies, like Spring Boot 2.x, Lombok, JPA(Hibernate), H2, Jackson, JUnit.
 The assignment was given:**

 Technical requirement:
 ----------------------